Addiction by Any Other Name...

 He goes on to say that addictive disease is most effectively treated when:

 1. Treatment is individualized, patient and family centered.
 2. Delivered within a chronic disease, multimodal framework of optimal intensity and duration.
 3. Provided by a highly trained multidisciplinary professional team.

 Source: Edwards D, Roy III AK, Boyett B, Badgaiyan RD, Thanos PK, et al. 2020.
 Addiction by Any Other Name is Still Addiction: Embracing Molecular Neurogenetic/Epigenetic Basis of Reward Deficiency.
 J Addict Sci 6(1): 1-4.

 Setting a Course for a New Direction

 As our current health care system continues to melt down in the face of unprecedented strain brought on by the global pandemic, we surely will witness a new level of despair for some years to come.
 People with predisposition for addiction will be more vulnerable at this time.
 Yet this new model of treatment provides real hope for their rescue and recovery.
 By combining Personalized Behavior Management with tools that lower the barriers to care, we may just witness a large-scale transformation of our populace to a new time when mental health and quality of life flourish.
-To get started with your own Personalized Behavior Management therapy, schedule a meeting with us today!
+Take this quiz to evaluate your own risk for addiction, and schedule a meeting with us today!